Yosshy-123/Browser-History-Creation-JS/README.md

-# Browser History Spoofing JS
+# Browser History Creation Tool

 A lightweight script that, when embedded in a web page, allows you to repeatedly add entries to the browser history by pressing the `¥` key without changing the appearance.